Victor Caratini Player Props: Brewers vs. Pirates

 Victor Caratini At The Plate

-- Caratini is hitting .258 with four home runs and 10 walks.
+- Caratini has four home runs and 10 walks while batting .255.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.